michaelmarty/UniDec/readme.md

 The Python engine and GUI serve as a very extensive wrapper for the C core.

-The engine (engine.py) can be operated by independently of the GUI.
-This allows scripting of UniDec analysis for more complex and high-throughput analysis than is possible with the GUI.
+The conventional engine (`engine.py`) can be operated independently of the GUI.
-The engine contains three major subclasses, a config, data, and peaks object.
+The IM-MS engine (`modules/IMEng.py`) subclasses it and overrides the operations that require two-dimensional data while reusing the common deconvolution, peak, configuration, and reporting workflow.

 The GUI is organized with a Model-Presenter-View architecture.
-The main App is the presenter (GUniDec.py).
-The presenter contains a model (the UniDec engine at engine.py) and a view (mainwindow.py).
-The presenter coordinates transfer between the GUI and the engine.
+The conventional presenter is `GUniDec.py`, backed by `engine.py` and `mainwindow.py`.
+The ion mobility presenter is `UniDecIM.py`, backed by `modules/IMEng.py` and the IM plot layout in `modules/IM_mainwindow.py`.
+Each application fixes its mode at construction, so loading a configuration cannot silently change the shape of data expected by its engine or view.

 MetaUniDec has a similar structure with a presenter (MetaUniDec.py), engine (mudeng.py), and view (mudview.py).
 However, unlike conventional UniDec, MetaUniDec includes a number of additional features to process